abdellahseddikpro/ruby-hello-world/README.md

 ssssFor instructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md aaaaaaaaaaaa

-For instructions on how to s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor instructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor instructions on how to
+For instructioctioctions octioction how to s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor instructions on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md on how to use s  it, please see: https://github.com/openshift/origin/blob/master/examples/sample-app/README.md ssssFor instructions on how to